Mark B. Grzymala

 Mark currently serves as a National Director At Large of the Polish American Congress. which is a national umbrella organization, representing at least 10 million Americans of Polish descent and origin.
 Its membership is comprised of fraternal, educational, veteran, religious, cultural, social, business, political organizations, and individual members.

-Mark is also a board member of the the Association of Subcontractors and Affiliates Chicago (ASA Chicago) and member of the Northbrook Chamber of Commerce.
+Mark is also a board member of the the Association of Subcontractors and Affiliates Chicago (ASA Chicago) and a member of the Northbrook Chamber of Commerce.

 From 2017-2019, Mark served as a board member and Vice President of Internal Affairs of the Polish American Chamber of Commerce.
 The Chamber is dedicated to fostering its members’ business interests, educating and facilitating commercial contacts, and building relations.
 As the voice of Polish American business men and women in the Chicagoland metropolitan area, the Chamber’s goal is to serve their best interests and help influence decisions and actions, which improve their economic vitality.
 The Chamber is also at the forefront of encouraging and promoting domestic and foreign trade to benefit its members, the community, and the State of Illinois.
 Its goals include promoting our members businesses and enhancing trade relations between the US and Poland.